 The proportion of rice herbivores consumed in GAPs’ diet was not associated with the percent forest cover within a 1-km radius buffer surrounding the study farms (both predators: χ2 = 0.06, P = 0.80; spiders: χ2 = 0.12, P = 0.73; ladybeetles: χ2 = 0.34, P = 0.56; Table 1).
 Furthermore, the proportion of rice herbivores consumed was not associated with the relative abundance of rice herbivores in the field (both predators: χ2 = 0.56, P = 0.46; spiders: χ2 = 0.58, P = 0.45; ladybeetles: χ2 = 0.38, P = 0.54; Table 1).

+Predator abundance (both spiders and ladybeetles) varied among years (χ2 = 64.2, P < 0.001) and crop stages (χ2 = 40.0, P < 0.001) but did not differ between farm types (χ2 = 0.006, P = 0.94) (Table SB–D).
+Rice herbivore abundance also varied among years (χ2 = 30.2, P < 0.001) but did not vary among crop stages (χ2 = 1.0, P = 0.60) or differ between farm types (χ2 = 0.63, P = 0.43) (Table SB–D).
+Percent forest cover did not affect predator (χ2 = 1.8, P = 0.18) or rice herbivore abundance (χ2 = 2.8, P = 0.10).

 4. Discussion

 Because the worldwide demand for environmentally friendly practices in agriculture has increased, we investigated the potential of GAPs (ubiquitous in nature) as biocontrol agents in rice agro-ecosystems.
-Specifically, we used stable isotopes to quantify the diet composition of GAPs in organic and conventional rice farms during the crop season in three consecutive years.
+Specifically, we used stable isotopes to quantify the diet composition of GAPs in organic and conventional rice farms over the crop season for three consecutive years.
 Our main results include the following: 1) Across the three study years, the rice herbivore consumption by GAPs increased in both organic and conventional farms over the crop season, from 20-47% at the tillering stage to 80-97% at the ripening stage.
-The high percentage at the ripening stage indicates that GAPs could function as pest specialists during critical growth (late crop) stages.
-Notably, rice herbivore consumption by spiders increased gradually toward the later crop season, whereas the consumption by ladybeetles remained stable throughout the season.
+The high proportion at the ripening stage indicates that GAPs could function as pest specialists during critical rice growth stages.
+Interestingly, rice herbivore consumption by spiders increased gradually toward the later crop season, whereas the consumption by ladybeetles remained stable throughout the season.
 2) Our results revealed similar among-year patterns in rice herbivore consumption by GAPs in organic and conventional rice farms, suggesting a consistency in GAPs’ feeding habits and biocontrol value.
-3) The proportion of rice herbivores in GAPs’ diets varied with farm type and crop stage (e.g., higher in conventional farms and during flowering/ripening stages).
-However, contrary to results from previous studies, pest consumption by GAPs was not associated with percent forest cover or the relative abundance of rice herbivores in the field.
-We discuss in the following: 1) GAPs function as pest specialists at late crop stages, 2) GAPs exhibit consistent pest consumption patterns over years, 3) factors associated with pest consumption by GAPs, and 4) the potential caveats of this study (e.g., pest suppression and intraguild predation).
+3) The proportion of rice herbivores in GAPs’ diets varied with farm type and crop stage (e.g., higher in conventional farms and at flowering/ripening stages).
+However, pest consumption by GAPs was not associated with percent forest cover or the relative abundance of rice herbivores in the field.
+We discuss in the following: 1) GAP’s role as pest specialists at late crop stages, 2) consistency in pest consumption by GAPs patterns over years, 3) factors associated with pest consumption by GAPs, and 4) the potential caveats of this study (e.g., pest suppression and intraguild predation).
 We finish by highlighting the implications of our results for agricultural management.

 4.1.
 Generalist predators function as pest specialists at late crop stages